 Flatness and Thickness

 Many wood types are sandable, but not all are easy to handle.
-When creating epoxy river tables, we recommend flat living edge pieces like elm or oak is crucial.
+For epoxy river tables, I personally vouch for flat live edge pieces, particularly elm or oak.

 Wood Stability & Strength